“Did you ever stop to think, and forget to start again?”

 Finally, being present makes any activity more enjoyable because the suffering you may feel often comes from a split focus or just too much thoughts running around in your head.

-My favourite way to reconnect with the present moment right now it to see everything as I was seeing it for the first time.
+My favorite way to reconnect with the present moment right now it to see everything as I was seeing it for the first time.
 I imagine it like that, I take that role.

 Like someone who has never experienced this before.
 Like a child or someone who has never been here before.
 I like this one and I have been doing it from time to time for years (although back then I didn't really understand why it felt nice when I did it).